10th - 12th May 2019

 The briefing, bus and start times for each group on each day of the challenge can be found in the 'Event Download' - Participant information pack.

 For days two and three, there are two start groups.
-You will be able to decide which group you would like to start in at the beginning of each day, based on a first come first run bases.
+You will be able to decide which group you would like to start in by clicking on the dropdown option when you book your entry.

 Whilst taking part in the challenge it is compulsory for you to carry the following equipment.
 Each day at challenge registration you will be asked to prove you have certain pieces of kit on the list.
 If you don’t have this kit you will not be allowed to participate in the event.
 We will be enforcing the policy of: NO KIT, NO RUN.
 If the worst happens to you any of the below kit could really make the difference to your survival and wellbeing.
 There will be random spot checks.